ipld/ipld/selectors/selectors.md

 The recursion may also be stopped by a given CID.

-### CID Rooted Selector
+### CID Selector

-The CID Rooted Selector consists of a CID where the selection starts and a list of Selectors specifying the traversal.
+There is no CID selector.
+Asking for a specific CID doesn't involve any traversal; it's just asking for a node itself.
+No selectors are necessary to ask for data by CID.

 Use cases